 Global Senior Advisor, Competition and Regulatory Policy

-Rachel Brandenburger is a globally recognized international competition and regulatory policy advisor.
+Rachel Brandenburger is a globally recognized international competition and regulatory policy advisor and global senior advisor, competition and regulatory policy at APCO Worldwide.
 She works at the interface of business and government.
 She is a trusted advisor to board and senior executives in businesses and governments around the world and has advised on many high-stakes mergers and acquisitions, investigations, and other strategically important projects across a wide range of industry sectors and countries.

 Ms. Brandenburger has an international outlook and experience of living and working in the U.K., Europe, and the U.S. Prior to her role as global senior advisor, competition and regulatory policy at APCO Worldwide, she was special advisor, international to the U.S. Department of Justice’s Antitrust Division, based in Washington D.C.
 (2010-2013), and has also been a partner in Freshfields Bruckhaus Deringer LLP, based in Brussels and London and a senior advisor & foreign legal consultant to Hogan Lovells US LLP, based in New York.